Felix-Ku/Excel-Extractor/README.md

 To-Do:
 - Reduce size of new individual workbooks
 - Fix .xls file cannot save as .xlsx
+- Simplifying the script
+- Adjust the variables (private? public?)
 - Add reference of program script used from internet

 Reference: